froberge/aws-ocp-demo/README.md

 :tada: CONGRATULATIONS

-You have now manage your cluster and your applicaiton using OpenShift GitOps on AWS.
+You have now manage your cluster and your applicaiton using OpenShift GitOps on OpenShift running on AWS.